-When selecting media fare to import or export in the Asian media market, media merchandisers should pay closer attention to the content of narrative constructs, such as coherence, fidelity, and emotionality, rather than merely entertainment value, reputation of actors or actresses, or existing social norm.
-The present study demonstrated that with Japanese audiences the entertainment value of Winter Sonata did not turn not to be a significant influence on their buying behavior, where as narrative coherence/fidelity and emotionality were significant influences on purchasing behavior.
-Therefore, media merchandisers, especially in Japan and in Asian contexts, may reap more benefits from importing and exporting emotionally appealing, nostalgic, and well-crafted melodramatic series.
+When selecting media fare to import or export in the Asian media market, media merchandisers should pay closer attention to the content of narrative constructs, such as coherence, fidelity and emotionality, rather than mere entertainment value, the fame of actors or actresses or existing social norms.
+The present study has demonstrated that with Japanese audiences the entertainment value of Winter Sonata did not turn out to be a significant influence on their buying behavior, whereas narrative coherence/fidelity and emotionality were significant influences on their consumption of merchandise.
+Therefore, media merchandisers, especially in Japan and in other Asian contexts, may reap more benefits from importing and exporting emotionally appealing, nostalgic and well-crafted melodramatic series.

-Finally, our study sheds lights on the power of an engaging narrative in spurring perceptional and behavioral changes, including diluting historical antagonism, creating favorable attitudes on the part of many Japanese toward Koreans, and buying of Winter Sonata goods.
-The narrative power to change people's perceptions and behaviors has significant applicability in the field of social change (O'Sullivan, 1998, Singhal & Rogers, 1999).
-For instance, many HIV/AIDS prevention efforts have applied a variety of televised narratives to change people's sexual perception and to prevent risky behaviors (Brinson & Brown, 1997; Eva, 1998; Galavotti, Pappas-Deluca, & Lansky, 2001).
-In addition, many entertainment-education scholars have also focused on this narrative effect as a method of fostering change in other social sectors like adult literacy, gender equality, and environmental conservation (Singhal, Cody, Rogers, & Sabido, 2004; Singhal & Vasanti, 2005; Vaughan, Rogers, Singhal, & Swalehe, 2000).
+Finally, our study sheds light on the power of an engaging narrative in spurring perceptional and behavioral changes, including dissipating historical antagonism, creating favorable attitudes on the part of many Japanese toward Koreans and encouraging the purchase of Winter Sonata merchandise.
+The power of narrative to change people's perceptions and behaviors has significant applicability in the field of social change (O'Sullivan, 1998; Singhal and Rogers, 1999).
+For instance, many HIV/AIDS prevention efforts have applied a variety of televised narratives to change people's sexual perceptions and to prevent risky behaviors (Brinson and Brown, 1997; Eva, 1998; Galavotti et al., 2001).
+In addition, many entertainment-education scholars have also focused on this narrative effect as a method of fostering change in other social sectors like adult literacy, gender equality and environmental conservation (Singhal and Vasanti, 2005; Singhal et al., 2004; Vaughan et al., 2000).

-In conclusion, as an icon of Korean popular culture, Winter Sonata has led the Hanryu (Korean cultural wave) in Asian countries.
+In conclusion, as an icon of Korean popular culture, Winter Sonata has caused the Hanryu to sweep across Asian countries.
 This overarching influence of Winter Sonata has continued for many years, transcending national borders.
 Its impact has not just been on individuals, but has promoted new international trade and diplomatic closeness.
-In this sense, Winter Sonata along with Hanryu has created not only a new perceptual image of South Korea, but contributed to constructing an Asian solidarity based on popular consumption.
+In this sense, Winter Sonata and the Hanryu have created not only a new perceptual image of South Korea, but contributed to constructing an Asian solidarity based on popular consumption.

 This study suggests that communication scholars should further analyze the Hanryu phenomenon in Asia.
-Clearly, there are many economic, political, and social issues associated with this transnational popular culture phenomenon.
-Comparative studies that extend the investigation of Hanryu beyond Japan to other Asian countries are warranted.
+Clearly, there are many economic, political and social issues associated with this transnational popular culture phenomenon.
+Comparative studies that extend the investigation of the Hanryu beyond Japan to other Asian countries are warranted.